 This page will help you understand the different myopia treatment options and their associated benefits.

 Myopia begins in childhood and unless its progression is slowed, a child can become very nearsighted by early adulthood.
 It is not a static condition.
 By the time you take your child for their next eye exam, their level of nearsightedness will have likely increased.

-If you’re concerned that your child’s vision is deteriorating rapidly, contact Myopia Management Center At Professional Vision Care today.
+If you’re concerned that your child’s vision is deteriorating rapidly, contact Myopia Management Clinic At Professional Vision Care today.
 We can help.